About Chin-Hsuan Cheng

 Bio

-As for solo piano, Chin-Hsuan held recitals in 2019 and 2021.
-She won 1st prize in the 2022 Charleston International Competition and has been a selected finalist for the NTNU concerto competition in 2019 and the runner-up of the University of Illinois Symphony Orchestra concerto competition in 2022.
-She has also played in master classes, including András Schiff, Andrzej Dutkiewicz, Antonio Pompa-Baldi, Awadagin Pratt, etc. In addition, she participated in international music festivals, in which she gave solo performances at Shenzhen Concert Hall in Shenzhen, China, Uniwersytet Muzyczny Fryderyka Chopina in Warsaw, Poland, and Myongji University in Seoul, South Korea.
+As for solo piano, Chin-Hsuan held recitals in 2019, 2021, and 2023.
+She won 1st prize in the 2022 Charleston International Competition and has been a selected finalist for the NTNU concerto competition and the runner-up of the University of Illinois Symphony Orchestra concerto competition.
+She has played in master classes, including András Schiff, Andrzej Dutkiewicz, Antonio Pompa-Baldi, and Awadagin Pratt.
+In addition, she participated in international music festivals, where she gave solo performances in the US, China, Poland, and South Korea.

-Chin-Hsuan not only appears as a soloist, but she also dedicates herself to working and performing with other musicians.
-She served as an instrumental accompanist at UIUC School of Music and the accompanist in the 2022 Illinois Summer Youth Music (ISYM).
-She also was a keyboardist in the NTNU String Orchestra, the UI Wind Orchestra, and the UI Symphony Orchestra.
+Ms. Cheng not only appears as a soloist, but she dedicates herself to working and performing with other musicians.
+She accompanies and plays chamber music with other instrumentalists, and was the accompanist in the 2022 Illinois Summer Youth Music (ISYM) clarinet session, a keyboardist in the NTNU String Orchestra, the UI Wind Orchestra, and the UI Symphony Orchestra.